Utility-Scale Quantum State Preparation: Classical Training using Pauli Path Simulation: Quantum Ising model in 2D

 In Fig.~\ref{fig:2dising_obc}(c) and (d), we show the results for the magnetizations $M_z$ and $M_x$, respectively.
 We again observe that the variational wavefunction tends to yield higher $M_z$ values compared to the DMRG result near the critical point.
 Although we did not attempt to precisely locate the critical point here, Fig.~\ref{fig:2dising_obc}(c) suggests it lies close to $g_x \approx 1.4$.

-We emphasize that, although the ground-state properties of the quantum Ising model on both lattice geometries can be studied classically using quantum Monte Carlo~\cite{riegerApplication1999}, such methods do not produce explicit quantum circuits for approximately preparing the ground state.
+We emphasize that, although the ground-state properties of the quantum Ising model on both lattice geometries can be studied classically using quantum Monte Carlo~\cite{riegerApplication1999} or tensor-network-based methods such as projected entangled pair states, these approaches do not produce explicit quantum circuits for approximately preparing the ground state.
 In contrast, our PPS parametrized circuit approach directly yields such circuits.

 Moreover, our results demonstrate that PPS variational results can achieve high-quality approximations of ground states, underscoring their potential as a quantum-inspired classical numerical method for quantum many-body problems in higher dimensions.
 Unlike quantum Monte Carlo, this approach is applicable even to models where the sign problem poses a major obstacle.
 Its promise is further highlighted by our observation that PPS variational energies might, in some regimes, outperform DMRG, as shown for the heavy-hex lattice, though this should be interpreted with caution.
 Finally, in regimes where PPS encounter limitations, the PPS-trained circuit parameters can be directly transferred to quantum hardware for further refinement, thereby reducing both runtime and resource requirements on quantum devices.